Cost-Effective LED Grow Light

 Possibly the most efficient LED lights right now are quantum boards from Horticulture Lighting Group.

-- White Light Full Spectrum 4000K.
-Ideal for veg and flowering in small spaces
+- 4000K White Light Full Spectrum for better results

 They offer a great balance between price and power, with nice even coverage (more info at that link).
 To save extra money, you can buy them as kits or buy individual components and assemble them yourself.
 If you’re happy with that sort of DIY, there’s lots of info out there about assembling and customizing them.
 But you can also get pre-assembled, dimmable quantum board lights.